microsoft/yardl/docs/reference/binary.md

 Enums and flags are written as a varint encoding of the underlying integer value.
-Note that the value is signed if the underlying type is signed, which is the default case if the `base` properly is not specified.
+Note that the value is signed if the underlying type is signed, which is the default case if the `base` property is not specified.

 ## Records